-Prior to the work to assess internal control in 2011, the issues were studied at Group level to ascertain what could be improved and updated in the functions' working materials.
-This work resulted in updated checklists - both general and department-specific lists, as well as a summary template - for the central functions to use in their audits in 2011.
+In 2012 an examination of internal control issues was carried out at Group level to ascertain what could be improved and updated in the functions' working materials for 2013.
+This work was carried out in cooperation with the functions and resulted in updated checklists - both general and department-specific - for the central functions to use in their audits in 2013.

-As part of the company's 2011 internal control work the central departments carried out assessments of their respective functions in the sales countries based partly on general issues and partly on department-specific issues, using the COSO model.
+In 2012 Group functions/the central departments carried out assessments of internal control within their respective functions in the sales countries based partly on general issues and partly on department-specific issues, using the COSO model.

-This work resulted in a plan of action for each central department containing the areas that should be improved to further strengthen internal control, not only in respect of each country but also for the central function.
+The work resulted in a plan of action for each central department containing the areas that should be improved to further strengthen internal control, not only in respect of each country but also for the central function.
 The functions also followed up on the assessments made in the previous year.
 It is felt that the way in which H&M assesses internal control is firmly rooted within the organisation.
 It is an aid and a control by which the central functions can ensure that their respective departments in the sales countries are working in a uniform and desirable way.
 The assessment of internal control also allows each sales country to provide valuable and constructive feedback to the central function regarding where there is room for improvement at central level.
 An important part of the internal control work is the feedback to the country management (country manager and country controller) which the central function provides based on the results of the evaluation in each country.
 This is done with a view to being transparent and ensuring that the countries apply best practice.
+Within the production organisation there is a firm control and monitoring process for the internal routines that are brought together in the Routine Handbook.